geiger-rs/cargo-geiger/README.md

 A program that lists statistics related to the usage of unsafe Rust code in a Rust crate and all its dependencies.

-This cargo plugin is based on the code from two other projects:
+This cargo plugin were originally based on the code from two other projects:
 <https://github.com/icefoxen/cargo-osha> and
 <https://github.com/sfackler/cargo-tree>.